cmu-pasta/mu2/README.md

 ```

 ### Development

+Mu2 is a multimodule project containing the following modules:
+1.`core`: all the core instrumentation and guidance logic
+2.`examples`: example fuzz drivers for applying mutation-guided fuzzing
+3.`integration-tests`: integration tests for mutation-guided fuzzing on sorting targets in `examples`

 When making changes to mu2 or JQF, you only need to install that particular project's SNAPSHOT for the changes to take effect.